 Factor Criteria Max Points Length of experience implementing the proposed eligible activity or activity similar to the proposed eligible activity.
-Applicant Experience For applicants who have received ESG funding in at least one of the past three years (e.g. 2016, 2017, or 2018), a maximum of 20 points will be deducted for the following: HCD has terminated or disencumbered ESG grant funding; The applicant has unresolved monitoring findings in ESG that pose a substantial risk to HCD; or The applicant has not submitted annual reports in a timely manner for ESG grants.
-Program Design Quality of the proposed program in delivering eligible activities to participants consistent with the CoC's written standards and State ESG Regulation section 8409 Core Practices.
-The CoC representative must self-certify.
-In making determinations under this rating factor, HCD may examine such things as CoC written standards for the proposed activity; provider guidelines governing activity operations; program rules for clients; the reasonableness of program staffing patterns, and the activity budget relative to program design, target population, and local conditions.
-20 Need for Funds Need for funds is based on whether the application activity and subpopulation targeting, if any, meets a high need for the community as identified by the CoC, in a manner that is consistent with Core Practices.
-Need is supported by data and analysis provided by the CoC, including, but not limited to, HMIS data and data from the most recent Point-in-Time Count of homeless persons published by HUD.
-Impact and Effectiveness Scoring for the performance outcomes in the impact and effectiveness-rating factor will be evaluated using data from HMIS for federal fiscal year October 1, 2017 - September 30, 2018, or for those projects not in operation during this entire time, the most recent 12-month period.
+20 Applicant Experience For applicants who have received ESG funding in at least one of the past three years (e.g. 2017, 2018, or 2019), a maximum of 20 points will be deducted for the following: HCD has terminated or disencumbered ESG grant funding; The applicant has unresolved monitoring findings in ESG that pose a substantial risk to HCD; or The applicant has not submitted annual reports in a timely manner for ESG grants. -20 Program Design Quality of the proposed program in delivering eligible activities to participants consistent with the CoC's written standards and state ESG Regulation section 8409 Core Practices.
+The CoC representative must self-certify the Core Practice Table in the application is true and correct.
+In making determinations under this rating factor, HCD may examine such things as CoC written standards for the proposed activity, provider guidelines governing activity operations, program rules for clients, the reasonableness of program staffing 20

+Factor or Criteria patterns, and the activity budget relative to program design, target population, and local conditions.
+Need for Funds Need for funds is based on whether the application activity and subpopulation targeting, if any, meets a high need for the community as identified by the CoC in a manner that is consistent with the state's Core Practices.
+Need is supported by data and analysis provided by the CoC, including, but not limited to, HMIS data and data from the most recent Point-in-Time Count of homeless persons published by Impact and Effectiveness Need is supported by data and analysis provided by the CoC, including, but not limited to, HMIS data and data from the most recent Point-in-Time Count of homeless persons published by HUD.
+Scoring for the performance outcomes in the impact and effectiveness-rating factor will be evaluated using data from HMIS for federal fiscal year October 1, 2018 - September 30, 2019, or for those projects not in operation during this entire time, the most recent 12-month period.
 For data coming from victim service providers, data from a HUD-compliant comparable database may be used.
-30
+Project-level performance data - up to 24 points The project level measures are as follows: 1) Average length of project participation for individual leavers CoC Program HMIS Manual Cost Efficiency · ' '